What Are Truffles?

 A truffle is a subterranean fungus, predominantly one of the many species of the Tuber genus.
 Truffles are similar to, yet very different from, mushrooms.
 Like mushrooms they are fungi, some of which are edible and some which are poisonous.
-Unlike mushrooms, truffles grow underground and most are known to share a symbiotic relationship with their host trees.
+Unlike mushrooms, truffles grow underground and share a symbiotic relationship with their host trees.
 Truffles and their growth have long been considered a mystery, and the knowledge and science behind growing truffles is widely kept a secret.

 Writings suggest the use of truffles in cuisine dates back to the ancient Greeks and Romans, and possibly as far back as the ancient Egyptians.
 With the fall of the Roman Empire, written history and the science of truffles seemed to largely disappear.
 By the 1300's, truffles made a resurgence and were largely recorded to be a delicacy of the nobles, even being described as "the jewel of cookery."
 In many cultures, truffles have a history of being utilized for their medicinal properties.

 By the 1800's, specific trees were being planted in hopes of cultivating this rare resource.
 Throughout the world, truffle cultivation has captured the attention of many farmers, scientists, researchers, and business people, yet efforts to cultivate this rare gift of the earth have largely remained a secret.